Sophie Watts

-Sophie Watts (born 1985) is a British-born entrepreneur, investor and media executive.
-She is the founding President of the global movie and TV studio STX Entertainment, a co-founder of the global web3 agency Metacurio and a serial investor and global entrepreneur.
-Watts is notable for being the only female media executive in history to have built a Hollywood film studio from the ground up, which was valued at over US $2.5 billion at her departure.
+Sophie Watts (born in 1985) is a British-born entrepreneur, serial investor and media executive.
+She was the founding President of the global movie and TV studio STX Entertainment.
+Watts is notable for being the only female media executive in history to have built a Hollywood film studio from the ground up, a company that was valued at over US $2.5 billion at her departure.

 Personal life

 Watts was born in London, England, the daughter of music video and music film producer Tessa Watts - one of the pioneers of the music video industry at Virgin Records - and rock journalist and newspaper editor Michael Watts.
-She has publicly protested the publication of her relationship to the prominent Whitney family, of which she is a direct heir, including to The New York Times, citing misrepresentation and security issues.
 She grew up in London and Bedfordshire and attended Gonville and Caius College at the University of Cambridge.
-She graduated with First-Class Honours (summa cum laude) in History (Master's), and was awarded recognition as a Senior Scholar of her college, where she wrote an economic history thesis on the rise of business in Asia.
+She graduated with First-Class Honours (summa cum laude) in History (Master's), and was awarded recognition as a Senior Scholar of her college, with a thesis in economic history.